AttackOnJasper/University-notes/psych253/psych253.md

 	- Involved in a boring task, then get paid & ask to lie to the next people that the task is fun
 	- Subjects who get $1 to lie instead of $20 like that task more (Justify their behavior)
 		- $1 is not a good reason for lying -> dissonance -> resolve by changing beliefs
-	- e.g. Go to Amazon with lower salary
+	- e.g. Go to Amazon with lower salary -> 可以回加拿大
 - **Forced Compliance Theory** people will not change their attitude to match their behavior that they are forced to do (they think that they are forced to do, so they don't have dissonace)
 	- High choice: a trick that lets participants think that they have many choices
 		- **Locus of control** The extent to which people perceive outcomes as internally controllable by their own efforts or as externally controlled by chance or outside forces